mglaman/phpstan-civicrm/README.md

 Extension for [PHPStan](https://phpstan.org) to allow static analysis of CiviCRM.

+## Sponsors

+The PHPStan CiviCRM was created through a sponsorship by [Megaphone Technology Consulting](https://megaphonetech.com/) 🎉

 ## Configuration

 To use the PHPStan CiviCRM extension, you must define the root location of CiviCRM.